-Collaboration between NC Department of Public Instruction and AIG Teachers across the state TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS
+A partnership between the North Carolina Department of Public Instruction and Duke TIP TO ENGAGE, ACTIVATE, AND GROW OUR STUDENTS

 A community is a group sharing common location or common interests.
 Think of a community to which you belong (could be neighborhood, school, or family).
 Think of a way this community could be improved or changed.